-HSMS can also save large files (files > 32 GB).
+Large files (files > 32 GB) can also be saved.
 No particular provisions are required to do this.
-However, when restoring large files, bear in mind their special characteristics (see section "Restoring large files (> 32 GB)" on page 130.
+However, when restoring large files, bear in mind their special characteristics (see section "Restoring large files (> 32 GB)").

 Encrypted files are saved in encrypted format and restored again in the original encrypted format.
 The associated crypto password need not be specified for saving or restoring.
 Other accesses to the restored file require the crypto password to be specified again, and the technical prerequisites for file encryption must be provided in the system.